(Last Updated on April 15, 2021)

 at the top of her lungs, use a white noise app to mask it all and give your middle child a fighting chance at concentrating on his work.

 There are all kinds of photo and portfolio apps out there but I always end up going back to the basics.
-The Photos app and Camera that come with your smart phone are great tools for homeschoolers!
+The Photos app and Camera that come with your smart phone are great, easy-to-use, tools for homeschoolers!

 And don’t forget about the video features that come standard on many phones now.
 Using time-lapse or slow motion can spice up work in many subjects.
 Most recently, we used the Slo-Mo feature on my iPhone to help us demonstrate that Galileo was right about objects free-falling at the same rate regardless of their mass (click here or on the video image below to check it out)!